 How is the data kept?

 Though the question is open: “How will future generations of DevOps read all those codes?”
-The answer is on the surface – GitHub archived all the software, and recorded the information on the reels of films.
+The answer is on the surface – GitHub archived all the software and recorded the information on the reels of films.
 There are 187 reels full of digital photosensitive archival film in the form of QR codes, and 1 reel written in human language – the most important one, as it is a “guide reel”, which is called the Tech Tree.
 Why?
-Because it is a kind of guidance which contains human-readable information for DevOps of the future to understand how to operate all those QRs.
+Because it is a kind of guidance that contains human-readable information for DevOps of the future to understand how to operate all those QRs.

 No way!
 How to read it?

 So what is next..?
+We unarchive them, of course!

 After all the manipulations are done – comes the most interesting – how to read and run the data?
 For sure, their modern computing will be much more advanced and can run everything, but what about configurations of the past, the ones we have today?
-That’s why let’s get back to the Tech Tree – human readable guidance, as it includes the instructions on how to build a machine to read all those codes, so that future generations could get the best use of it.
+That’s why let’s get back to the Tech Tree – human-readable guidance, as it includes the instructions on how to build a machine to read all those repos, so that future generations could get the best use of it.

 What about the language?

-What is more, they even included an uncompressed UTF-8 file containing the Universal Declaration of Human Rights on more than 500 available languages at the beginning of every reel and also in the TechTree.
+What is more, they even included an uncompressed UTF-8 file containing the Universal Declaration of Human Rights in more than 500 available languages at the beginning of every reel and also in the TechTree.
 Why?
 Because it is important for future generations to know what rights and freedoms we have now, as it is an essential part not only of human history, but technical history, as well.

 Comments are closed.